 Immediate family members, including a spouse or common-law partner, dependent children, and dependent relatives, are eligible to receive a residency visa in Spain under a main applicant’s non-lucrative residence visa application.
 This is on the condition that the applicant can present proof of additional income to support each family member.

-Required documents for Spain Non-Lucrative Visa
+Required Documents for Spain Non Lucrative Visa

-The following documents are required to apply for the Non-lucrative Visa in Spain:
+eb5 visa list of documentsThe following documents are required to apply for the Non-lucrative Visa in Spain:

 Please note that all foreign documents must be legalized or apostilled and, where applicable, must be submitted together.
 In addition, a sworn translation into Spanish by a sworn translator or interpreter registered in Spain is required for all non-Spanish documents.
 Spanish authorities might request additional documents that aren’t listed here.

-Spain Non Lucrative Visa income requirements
+Spain Non Lucrative Visa Financial Requirements

 How to Apply for a Non Lucrative Visa in Spain